lamini-ai/lamini-examples/rag.md

 ## Step 2: Augmentation

-This step is simple, we append the relevant chunks to the original prompt.
+This step is simple, we prepend the relevant chunks to the original prompt.
 For example:

 Original prompt